 But, still, the saga continues.

 In late 2015, the same “ground” was covered by a Matrix Game release, Campaign Series: Middle East.
-Looking very much like Divided Ground II, it actually is based on a different evolution of the engine.
+Looking very much like a Divided Ground II, it actually is based on a different evolution of the engine.
 To get there, we have to go back again, this time to 2007.
 Matrix aquired the Talonsoft rights and released the World War II games as the John Tiller’s Campaign Series product.
-This product is supported and upgraded to be compatible with current Operating Systems, as well as additional content and improved performance.
+This product is supported and upgraded to be compatible with current operating systems, as well as additional content and improved performance.
 It can still be bought, new, for probably significantly more than I paid for my Talonsoft CDs when I picked them up.
 Part of the plan was to, at some point, bring the Divided Ground code up to date in a similar manner.
-The decision was made, instead, to completely re-implement the Divided Ground concept within the current version of the World War II engine, and release it as a new product.
+Instead, the decision was made to completely re-implement the Divided Ground concept within the current version of the World War II engine, and release it as a new product.

 For me, this proves to be an armored combat simulation too far.
 The new Matrix Game has the advantage that it is new and under active support.
 It also appears to have quickly developed a fan base for mods and scenarios.
 (One interesting mod allows the use of Arab-Israeli War counters as game icons).
 But at its core, it is based on the Talonsoft series and still looks like a 20-year-old gaming engine.
 Compare Europa Universalis with EU IV – that’s what I’d expect for a “new” version of a 15-year-old game, worth full price.